Long Life Buddha Amitayus Dharani Statue | Handmade Tibetan Art for Health and Prosperity

 Standing at 13.2 inches tall, this Amitayus Dharani Statue is a magnificent showcase of traditional Tibetan artistic craftsmanship.
-This statue, which is made of a copper body and luminous 24K gold, depicts the spiritual significance of Amitayus, the Buddha of Infinite Life, with its ethereal brilliance.
-The piece's meticulous positioning of hand-carved jewels enhances its beauty and fills it with a mystical energy.
+The statue has three layers of 24K gold gilding and a high 3D embossed carving of a copper body.
+The piece's meticulous positioning of hand-carved jewels enhances its beauty and fills it with mystical energy.
 The intricate details of the statue, such as the acrylic paintings that accentuate Amitayus's calm look and imperial garments, demonstrate the artistry of the skilled artisans who brought this revered figure to life.
 This statue is the ideal size to serve as the centerpiece of your shrine or meditation area, with a base measuring 10.2 inches.

 The lotus throne, which represents purity and enlightenment, is graced by Amitayus, the Buddha of Infinite Life, who is seated in a meditative posture.
 In his hands he carries the vase of immortality, a representation of longevity and the boundless gifts of life.
 His garments' elaborate designs, which are accentuated by gold gilding, and the gemstone embellishments demonstrate the worldly and spiritual prosperity he bestows to his followers.
 This statue is a powerful spiritual weapon that can be used to raise long life, knowledge, and boundless compassion in your practice.
 It is more than just a piece of art.
 This sculpture provides a spiritual environment of prosperity and tranquility whether it is set on an altar or utilized as a focal point for meditation.